Schweizer RU-38 Twin Condor: RU-38A

-The resulting aircraft bears little resemblance to the original TG-8.
+The resulting aircraft bears little resemblance to the original RG-8A.
 Installation of the twin-boom pods permits the carriage of more sensors.
 The left-hand pod houses an AN/APN-215(V) color multi-function X-band sea search radar with mapping capabilities.
 The right-hand pod houses the AN/AAQ-15 forward looking infrared (FLIR) and Low-Light TV enhanced vision systems.